hanfak/topics-to-learn/testing-reading-maintaining/testing.md

 Testing is baked into everything I do.
 We write test first and have testers do checks on our applications.

+## Why write tests

+- Give us confidence in system
+- Prevent bugs, spot bugs early, reduce costs
+- Document behaviour (business flows), show examples of how system works
+- Enforce coding behaviour (architecture, styles)
+- Allows for refactoring, by allowing changes and know if they break the behaviour
+- If a bug or something unexpected happened, a test will prevent this from happenning again
+- No manually checking code yourself
+- A set of tests can be used in CI to check that system does what it is supposed to do, and that version can be used to be deployed
+- As a reminder to be sure you want to make that change
+- If wanting to refactor a code, writing all possible tests to check all behaviour has been documented first then can refactor it

 ## Methodologies

 ## Test Driven Development (TDD)